dragomirdev/DataTachyonPlatform/presentationlayer/Liferay/README.md

 9. Save the Job.

-### DTP Liferay Portal:
+### DTP Liferay Portal

-The Liferay once Started would be running on the following Link.
+The Liferay once Started & configured with DTP would be running on the following Link.

 [DTP-Liferay-Portal](http://localhost:8080/web/datatachyonplatform)